Youngbeom94/Crystals-Kyber-on-AVR/README.md

 ## Setup/Build
 We simulate using [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio).
 Please generate a new project, move the source code and run it.
 As for the compilation option, `avr-gcc -O3` for speed version and `avr-gcc -Os` for stack version was used.
 The choice of board depends on the security level of Crystals-Kyber.
-However, it is recommended to select the `ATmega1284p` with 16,384 bytes of SRAM for smooth execution at all security levels.
+However, it is recommended to select the `ATmega1284p` with 16,384 bytes of SRAM for smooth execution at all security levels. `randombytes` api, which generates entropy with the help of the operating system, we uses numbers the same as PQC-KAT testvectors of NIST.

 ## Code
 The code for this project is provided in two versions.
 The `stack` version is the code implemented using a minimal stack, and the `speed` version achieves higher speed instead of using additional stacks.
 The optimization methods applied to each version are as follows: